pcarranza/terraform-provider-googlecalendar/README.md

     Note: if you are making your own service account, be sure to grant access to the "calendar" OAuth scope!

-1. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your newly-downloaded credentials file:
+1. Set the `CALENDAR_CREDENTIALS_FILE` environment variable to point to your newly-downloaded credentials file:

     ```sh
-    $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/my-creds.json
+    $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json
     ```

     The Terraform provider automatically reads this environment variable and uses the file at the given path for authentication.

+1. Set the `CALENDAR_OAUTH2_TOKEN_FILE` environment variable to point to your personal token file obtained following [this](https://developers.google.com/calendar/quickstart/go) instructions.

 1. Create a Terraform configuration file:

     ```hcl
     resource "googlecalendar_event" "example" {

+      // The calendar_id is optional, it can be used to manage other calendar
+      // than the user primary.
+Use it when managing a shared calendar.
+      calendar_id = "primary"

       summary     = "My Event"
       description = "Long-form description of the event"
       location    = "Conference Room B"

       // Start and end times work best if specified as RFC3339.
+      // To specify a full day event, use "2017-10-12" format.
       start = "2017-10-12T15:00:00-05:00"
       end   = "2017-10-12T17:00:00-05:00"